Ho-Ro/nanovna-tools/README.md

 ## nanovna_capture.py

-Fast command line tool that captures a screenshot from NanoVNA and stores it as small png:
+Fast command line tool that captures a screenshot from *NanoVNA* or *tinySA* and stores it as small png:
 - Connect via USB serial
 - Issue the command 'pause' to freeze the screen
 - Issue the command 'capture'